microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 To find the net direction of rotation, subtract the net change of one of the timers from the other.
 The sign of this value indicates whether the encoder is turning clockwise or counter-clockwise.
 The magnitude of this value represents (approximately) how far it has rotated.

 ## Summary
 In this example, a quadrature decoder was almost entirely implemented in hardware on the PIC18F16Q40 device.
 This implementation minimizes the amount of software required, freeing up the CPU to perform other tasks.
-This code example can be adapted to fit the needs of the system - with a few tweaks, this example could become an I2C-controlled device that could report the encoder values and handle other simple tasks required for a user interface.
+This code example can be easily tailored for a specific application.
+The only requirements to implement the quadrature decoder (with no physical outputs or indicators) are 2 CLCs, TMR1, TMR2, and TMR3.